 Marks are suggested to be given as -

+ggootou to bo given do

 S. No. Heading Marks Allotted

 1. Relevance of the topic 3

 2. Knowledge Content/Research Work 6

 3. Presentation Technique 3

 4. Viva-voce 8

 Total 20 Marks